KinderNature website updated in 2015, 10 years after first ‘bloom’

 The goal of this updated KinderNature website is not that much different!

-This new site contains nature-based outdoor inquiry activities and includes correlation to the Iowa Early Learning Standards 2012.
+This new site contains nature-based outdoor inquiry activities and includes correlation to the Iowa Early Learning Standards 2012 (although the IELS have been updated since).
 All activities were reviewed by the Iowa Association for the Education of Young Children for being developmentally appropriate and incorporating a variety of learning styles.
 Many activities will meet Head Start Performance Standards.

-The updated KinderNature website was developed by the Iowa Conservation Education Coalition (ICEC) and funded by the Iowa DNR’s Resource Enhancement and Protection Conservation Education Program (REAP-CEP).
+The updated KinderNature website was developed by the Iowa Conservation Education Coalition (ICEC) and funded by the Iowa Department of Natural Resource’s Resource Enhancement and Protection Conservation Education Program (REAP-CEP).